GoogleChromeLabs/carlo/API.md

 - `image`: <[Buffer]>|<[string]> Either buffer containing png or a path to the png file on the file system.

 Specifies image to be used as an app icon in the dock.

+> This feature is only available in Chrome M72+.
+One can use `'canary'` channel to see it in action before M72 hits stable.

 #### App.windows()
 - `return`: <[Array]<[Window]>> Returns all currently opened windows.